qfpl/reflex-tutorial/blog/posts/reflex/basics/exercises/events.md

 > nix-shell
 nix-shell> ./ex01.sh
 ```
-from the `exercises` directory and then visit `http://localhost:8080` in your browser.
+from the `exercises` directory and then visit `http://localhost:8080` in your browser (although there is currently a bug in jsaddle-warp effecting Firefox).

+It should update the browser every time that you save your code while it is in a compilable state.

 ## The goal